AndreyNautilus/AndreyNautilus.github.io/content/posts/2025-09-02-distributing-linux-so.md

 When an app is linked against `libfoo.so`, at runtime this app will look for `libfoo.so.1` file (value of `SONAME` record).
 This allows users to update `libfoo` to version `1.0.1` or `1.1.0` and the app will continue to work (as long as the update process updates symlinks:
-`libfoo.so.1 -> libfoo.so.1.0.1`).
+`libfoo.so.1 -> libfoo.so.1.1.0`).
-Users can even install multiple major versions of the same library (`1.1.0` and `2.0.0`) and apps will be able to find the correct dependencies at runtime (one app that depends on `libfoo.so.1` will pick `libfoo.so.1.1.0` while another app that depends on `libfoo.so.2` will pick `libfoo.so.2.0.0`).
+Users can even install multiple major versions of the same library (`1.1.0` and `2.0.0`) and apps will be able to find the correct dependency at runtime (one app that depends on `libfoo.so.1` will pick `libfoo.so.1.1.0` while another app that depends on `libfoo.so.2` will pick `libfoo.so.2.0.0`).